josemarialuna/CreateRandomDataset/README.md

 * clusters: Set the number of clusters.
 * instances: Set the number of instances on each cluster.
 * standDev: Set the standard deviation of the clusters.
+* withClass: True or false that the instances include the class.

 ```